 Treasury chief Mnuchin slams report that Trump wants to exit WTO

-WASHINGTON: US Treasury Secretary Steve Mnuchin said on Friday (Jun 29) a report by the Axios news website, that cited sources as saying President Donald Trump wanted the United States to withdraw from the World Trade Organization, was wrong.
+WASHINGTON: U.S. Treasury Secretary Steve Mnuchin said on Friday a report by the Axios news website, that cited sources as saying President Donald Trump wanted the United States to withdraw from the World Trade Organization, was wrong.

 "There's no breaking news here ... it's not right," Mnuchin told Fox Business Network, calling the report "fake news."